-The outdoor exhibition or presentation of products and merchandise available for
+The outdoor exhibition or presentation of products and merchandise available for Outdoor Display permanent or portable, used for illumination or advertisement.

-Outdoor Light Fixture

-Outdoor artificial illuminating devices, outdoor fixtures, lamps, and other devices, permanent or portable, used for illumination or advertisement.

-Outdoor Storage

-The storage of merchandise or material in boxes, in crates, on pallets or other kinds of shipping containers, garden supplies, building supplies, plants, vehicles, and other similar equipment, inventory, materials, merchandise, or supplies not normally brought indoors overnight.
+Outdoor Light Fixture Outdoor artificial illuminating devices, outdoor fixtures, lamps, and other devices, kinds of shipping containers, garden supplies, building supplies, plants, vehicles, and other similar equipment, inventory, materials, merchandise, or supplies not normally brought indoors overnight.